 Here is this simple recipe that probably every family in Mexico knows, but if you get it wrong, it won’t taste the same.

 - 3 medium tomatoes

 - 1 garlic clove peeled

 - Salt to taste

-In the meantime in a Molcajete or a pestle and mortar put salt and the peeled garlic clove and mashed it until getting a paste, then when the chillies are roasted all around transfer them in to the Molcajete and mashed, then the onion, but before putting it, first cut it and then mashed in the Molcajete, then add the tomatoes and mashed them until everything is mix and mashed.
+In the meantime in a Molcajete or a pestle and mortar put salt and the peeled garlic clove and mashed it until getting a paste, then when the chillies are char all around transfer them in to the Molcajete and mashed, then the onion, but before putting it, first cut it and then mashed in the Molcajete, then add the tomatoes and mashed them until everything is mix and mashed.
 Taste for salt and enjoy!